 You can expect that any four-wheel-drive truck has been driven off-road to some extent, but you want to make sure you’re not buying a used truck that has been abused.

 To do this, check out the frame and body mount areas as well as suspension components and tire wear.
-The easiest indication of an abused truck is doors that don’t seem to open or close easily and a crooked bed gap.
+The easiest indication of an abused truck from off-roading is doors that don’t seem to open or close easily and a crooked bed gap.

 Too much towing can be a sign the transmission has been overworked.
 Unfortunately, the seller is the best resource to indicate how much the truck was used for towing, but not all sellers are honest.